relario/relario-pay-unity-sdk/README.md

 }
 ```

-Then you need to go to Package Manager (`Assets > View in Package Manager`) and import via git url.
+Then you need to go to Package Manager (`Assets > View in Package Manager`) and import relarioPay SDK via git url.

 ## Build